Milton Knight

-Milton Knight Jr. (May 12, 1962) is an American cartoonist, animator, comic book artist, writer, painter, and storyboard/layout artist.
+Milton Knight Jr. (born May 12, 1962) is an American cartoonist, animator, comic book artist, writer, painter, and storyboard/layout artist.
 He directed animation for a variety of cartoon series, including Cool World, Adventures of Sonic the Hedgehog, and The Twisted Tales of Felix the Cat.
 He is known for his Golden Age (1930s) cartooning style.

 Gary Groth described Knight as "clearly a maladjusted oddball, but it was precisely because of this [Groth] liked him."

 Biography

 Early life

-On May 12, 1962, Milton Knight Jr." was born in Mineola, New York.
+On May 12, 1962, Milton Knight Jr. was born in Mineola, New York.
 At age two, Knight began to draw, paint, and create comic books and animation.
 Knight collected Chinese watercolors, poster art, Charlie Brown comics, and Terrytoons, all of which inspired his own works.
 When visiting New York museums and galleries as a child, Knight was captivated by pop artists' combination of comic strips and fine art.

 Regardless of his medium, Knight's interest in art creation is "not in recapturing or approximating reality, but in creating new forms and abstractions and giving them their own unique life."